HuangZiliAndy/RPNSD/README.md

 ```

 ## Train
 Training on the Mixer6 + SRE + SWBD dataset.
-Default setting use single GPU and takes about 4 days.
+Default setting uses single GPU and takes about 4 days.
 ```bash
 ./train.sh
 ```